The rise in the suicide rate of middle-aged men in the UK

 There has been much media coverage over the last few years about the rise in the suicide rate of middle-aged men.
 The suicide rate for men is three and a half times that of women and the biggest group to take their lives is middle-aged men.
 The Samaritans' research into this shocking statistic investigated why men in this age bracket are more likely to take their lives.

 Relationship breakdown is more likely to lead men than women to suicide; middle-aged men are less likely than women to have a group of close friends that they share their feelings and problems with and more reliant on their partners for emotional support.
-When relationships break up, men are more likely end up living on their own, missing the social and emotional support of partners.
+When relationships break up, men are more likely to end up living on their own, missing the social and emotional support of partners.
 They’re also more likely to be separated from their children, which can make men more prone to suicide.

 Men’s image in society